nexbridge/slate/source/index.html.md

 `source`     | Call source                         |                   | `view`
 `timeband`   | Time band                           |                   | `view`

-### Notes

-Sorting is not available for this object due to the size of the data sets involved.

 ### API codes

 The following [API codes](#responses) can be returned by this object: